mingi-sid/r52-raw/README.md

-This is the subset of the Reuters-21578 benchmark, contains only the documents with a single category and only the categories that have at least 1 document in both the training and testing sets, following the filtering steps by Debole and Sebastiani, 2005.
+This is the subset of the Reuters-21578 benchmark for (plain) text classification.

+It contains only the documents with a single category label and only the categories that have at least 1 document in both the training and testing sets, same as the filtering scheme by Debole and Sebastiani, 2005.
+It's suitable for text classification, especially using the models with their own tokenizers such as BERT, which shows good performance on the plain text.
-I used dataset provided with NLTK Python library.

-There are [R52 datasets after preprocessing](https://ana.cachopo.org/datasets-for-single-label-text-categorization), provided by Ana Cardoso-Cachopo, but I couldn't find the raw R52 dataset without pre-processing.
+On the internet, there are [R52 datasets after pre-processing](https://ana.cachopo.org/datasets-for-single-label-text-categorization), provided by Ana Cardoso-Cachopo.
+But I couldn't find the raw R52 dataset without pre-processing, so I built one.

+## Making a subset

+I used dataset provided with NLTK Python library as a base.
+The only change in the text is that escaped 'less than' sign (\&lt;) is restored to <.

-I tried my best to follow the given directions, but **there are inconsistencies with the existing dataset online**.
+I tried my best to follow the given directions, but **there are inconsistencies with the R52 dataset online**.
 The total number of documents in other pre-processed R52 dataset is 9,100, whereas mine is 9,130.
 I'm not sure where this inconsistency come from.
 Maybe NLTK version of Reuters-21578 has some duplicated documents over different categories. (c.f.
 Debole and Sebastiani mentioned that their dataset consists of 9,052 documents) So, **please use with caution**.

+## Distribution

 There are 52 classes and 9,130 documents.